xyangcui/Dynamical-system-metrics/README.md

 # Dynamical system metrics

-The original code is matlab code, and python code is still given.<br>
+The original code is matlab code, which is coded by Faranda.<br> A python code is still given.<br>
 <br>
 This package contains code to estimate the local dimension, persistence and co-recurrence of dynamical systems from time series.
 It contains two main scripts and three auxiliary functions.<br>